Oregon decriminalized drug possession.

 How are expanded treatment services funded?

 Through a grant process designed by the Oversight and Accountability Council, a diverse community-led council.
 Grant funding to Behavioral Health Resource Networks comes from the Drug Treatment and Recovery Services Fund.
-These funds are primarily allocated from taxes on marijuana held in the Oregon Marijuana Account.
+These funds are primarily allocated from taxes on cannabis held in the Oregon Marijuana Account.

 How does DATRA aim to support people who use drugs?